asift91/Manual_Migration/option2.md

 ## Migration

 - **Migration of Moodle**
-    - **Creating Resources**
+    - **Resources Creation**
         - Import the data from Azure blob storage to VM to migrate.
-        * For installing the infrastructure for Moodle navigate to the [azure portal](portal.azure.com)
+        - For installing the infrastructure for Moodle navigate to the [azure portal](portal.azure.com) and select the created Resource Group.
-        * In the home section go the resource group section and add a new a resource group for the Moodle infrastructure [click here](https://ms.portal.azure.com/#blade/HubsExtension/BrowseResourceGroups) 000
-        * Select the created subscription, give the resource group name and select the region for deployment.
-            ```
-                # Command to create a RG
-            ```
-        * Note: The subscription and region will be same for all the resources created under the deployment.
-        * Add the tag for more specification
-        * Tags are name-value pairs that are used to organize resources in Azure Portal [click here](https://docs.microsoft.com/en-us/azure/azure-resource-manager/management/tag-resources)
-        * Click on review and create for creating a resource group
-        * Once resource group is created navigate to it and start create resources under it.
+        - Create the infrastructure by adding the resources.

 - ##### Creating Resources to host the Moodle application
 - **Network Resources**
     * **Load Balancer:**  An Azure load balancer is a Layer-4 (TCP, UDP) load balancer that provides high availability by distributing incoming traffic among healthy VMs.
 A load balancer health probe monitors a given port on each VM and only distributes traffic to an operational VM. [click here](https://docs.microsoft.com/en-us/azure/load-balancer/tutorial-load-balancer-standard-internal-portal)
         ```
-            #command to deploy load balancer
+            az network lb create -g MyResourceGroup -n MyLb --sku Basic
         ```
     *  In the Basics tab, Select the same subscription and same resource created in above step, give the instance details such as name for load balancer, and default region.
     *  Select the type as public and sku as standard.